 Step-by-Step Recipe with Photos

 Scrape the batter down the sides of the bowl.
-Then add 3 tablespoons of pomegranate molasses and the 1 egg.
-Beat until well-mixed.
+Then add 3 tablespoons of pomegranate molasses and 1 egg.
+Beat until it is well mixed.

-Cover the dough chill until firm, about 2 hours.
+Cover the dough and chill until firm, about 2 hours.

 Heat the oven to 375°F. If the dough was chilling longer than 2 hours, let it come to room temperature for 30 minutes while the oven preheats.